+565100 - Buses

-565100 Buses 565200 Motor Vehicles Other Than Buses
+565200 - Motor Vehicles Other Than Buses

 - 566000 Land Expenditures for the purchase of any land by the school district. - 567000 Improvements Other Than Buildings Construction costs of permanent improvements and additions, other than buildings and additions, consisting of all expenditures for general construction, advertisements for contracts, payments, or construction.
 Example of such improvements are fill dirt, sod, shrubs, fences, retaining walls, sidewalks, sewage treatment systems, original or expanded paving projects, the initial purchase of fixed playground apparatus, flagpoles, gateways, underground storage tanks, etc., which are not part of building service systems, and similar improvements.
 If the improvements are purchased or constructed, this account contains the purchase or contract price and related costs.
 If improvements are obtained by gifts, the fair market value of the improvement at the time of acquisition is recorded.
-Include under this classification permanent bleachers requiring footings or foundations, natatoriums and swimming pools, and the necessary filtering and plumbing equipment. - 568000 Remodeling and Renovations Expenditure for major permanent structural alterations and the initial installation of heating and ventilating systems, electrical systems, plumbing systems, fire protection systems and other service systems in existing buildings are renovations which should be capitalized.
-Installation of replacement systems should be capitalized.
-Remodeling or improvements of buildings usually takes place within the existing floor area.
-Repairs to buildings and repairs of service systems are recorded as maintenance of plant.
+Include under this classification permanent bleachers requiring footings or foundations, natatoriums and swimming pools, and the necessary filtering and plumbing equipment.

-School cost centers may not use these objects with discretionary funds.
-DEFINITION OF OBJECTS
+School cost centers may not use these objects with discretionary funds